-- Characterise the distribution and quality of native vegetation and terrestrial, aquatic, intertidal and marine habitat and any wildlife movement in the area that could be impacted by the project or associated works.
-This must include the quality and type of habitat impacted and quantification of the total impact area and areas indirectly impacted from the proposed action and must be informed as appropriate by targeted surveys undertaken in accordance with the appropriate Commonwealth or DELWP survey guidelines, as well as. - Identify the existing or likely presence of any protected species, and especially species listed under the FFG Act and DELWP advisory lists, as well as environmental weeds, pathogens and pest animals. - Characterise the listed threatened and migratory species, other protected species, ecological communities and potentially threatening processes that are likely to be present, in the Western Port Ramsar site or in other wetlands nearby.
+• Characterise the distribution and quality of native vegetation and terrestrial, aquatic, intertidal and marine habitat and any wildlife movement in the area that could be impacted by the project or associated works.
+This must include the quality and type of habitat impacted and quantification of the total impact area and areas indirectly impacted from the proposed action and must be informed as appropriate by targeted surveys undertaken in accordance with the appropriate DELWP survey guidelines, as well as relevant studies and literature.

+- Identify the existing or likely presence of any protected species, and especially species listed under the FFG Act and DELWP advisory lists, as well as environmental weeds, pathogens and pest animals. - Characterise the listed threatened and migratory species, other protected species, ecological communities and potentially threatening processes that are likely to be present, in the Western Port Ramsar site or in other wetlands nearby.
 This characterisation is to be informed by the literature and suitable available data (especially, where relevant, data <5 years old) and supported by seasonal or targeted surveys where necessary.
-Details of the scope, timing and method for studies or surveys used to provide information on the ecological values at the site (and in other areas that may be impacted by the project) should be outlined.
-Records and other data from local sources should also be gathered and considered as appropriate. - As appropriate, identify the different uses which significant species may make of different habitat areas that could be affected by the project at different times or life-cycle stages. - Identify and characterise any groundwater dependant ecosystems that may be affected by the project works.
-This characterisation is to be informed by data, literature and appropriate surveys. - Identify the marine or intertidal fauna and flora that could be affected directly or indirectly by the FSRU, including but not limited to entrainment through pumping system, susceptibility to changed water temperature or susceptibility to discharges containing chlorine or other pollutants. - Identify exotic marine organisms that are already present or established near the project. - Identify flora and fauna that could be affected by the project's potential effects on air quality, noise or vibration, or could be disoriented or otherwise impacted by project lighting. - Describe the biodiversity values that could be affected by the project, including: - native vegetation and any ecological communities listed under the EPBC Act or FFG Act; - presence of, or suitable habitats for, native flora and fauna species, especially those listed under the EPBC Act, FFG Act, and DELWP advisory lists; and

-- use of the site and its environs for movement by EPBC Act, FFG Act, and DELWP advisory list listed fauna species, including migratory species, and other protected species. - Describe the existing threats present to biodiversity values, including: - direct removal of individuals or destruction of habitat; - disturbance or alteration of habitat conditions (e.g. habitat fragmentation, changes to water quantity or quality, fire hazards, etc.); - threats of mortality of listed threatened fauna; - presence of or risk of introduction of any declared weeds, pathogens and pest animals within and near the project area; and - initiating or exacerbating potentially threatening processes under the EPBC Act or FFG Act.
+Details of the scope, timing and method for studies or surveys used to provide information on the ecological values at the site (and in other areas that may be impacted by the project) should be outlined. - As appropriate, identify the different uses which significant species may make of different habitat areas that could be affected by the project at different times or life-cycle stages. - Identify and characterise any groundwater dependant ecosystems that may be affected by the project works.
+This characterisation is to be informed by relevant data, literature and appropriate surveys. - Identify the marine fauna and flora that could be affected directly or indirectly by the FSRU, including but not limited to entrainment through pumping system, susceptibility to changed water temperature or susceptibility to discharges containing chlorine or other pollutants. - Identify exotic marine organisms that are already present or established near the project. - Identify flora and fauna that could be affected by the project's potential effects on air quality, noise or vibration, or could be disoriented or otherwise impacted by project lighting. - Describe the biodiversity values that could be affected by the project, including: - native vegetation and any ecological communities listed under the FFG Act; - presence of, or suitable habitats for, native flora and fauna species, especially those listed under the FFG Act, and DELWP advisory lists; and - use of the site and its environs for movement by FFG Act, and DELWP advisory list listed fauna species and other protected species. - Describe the existing threats present to biodiversity values, including: - direct removal of individuals or destruction of habitat; - disturbance or alteration of habitat conditions (e.g. habitat fragmentation, changes to water quantity or quality, fire hazards, etc.); - threats of mortality of listed threatened fauna; - presence of or risk of introduction of any declared weeds, pathogens and pest animals within and near the project area; and - initiating or exacerbating potentially threatening processes under the FFG Act.

-- Identify potential and proposed design options and measures that could avoid, minimise, mitigate or manage significant direct and indirect effects on native vegetation and any listed ecological communities or flora and fauna species and their habitat including the ecological character of the Western Port Ramsar site and habitat values within or adjacent to the pipeline alignment. - Best practice guidelines and standards must be considered when designing mitigations, including those referred to in Section 3.5.
+- Identify potential and proposed design options and measures that could avoid, minimise, mitigate or manage significant direct and indirect effects on native vegetation and any listed ecological communities or flora and fauna species and their habitat including the ecological character of the Western Port Ramsar site and habitat values within or adjacent to the pipeline alignment. - Relevant best practice guidelines and standards must be considered when designing mitigations, including those referred to in Section 3.5.